 There's so much talk going around right now about productivity.

-If you search "how to be productive" on Google, the first page of results will lead you to numerous tips and hacks.
+If you search "how to be productive" in Google, the first page of results will show you long lists of tips and hacks.
 If you ask your colleagues or classmates, they'll mention tools such as Asana, Trello, or even a specific kind of calendar or planner.
 You'll hear advice about morning routines, productivity assessments, pomodoro timers, transcendental meditation, journaling, batching, theming, ice baths, miracle teas, and many, many more.

 But the more pressing question you should be asking is:

 How do you start being productive, the right way?

 Since this article is quite comprehensive, I've divided it into eight parts:

 - What you get

 - What you put in

 - Where you should not start

 To start being productive, let's first go back to the origin of the word to understand what it means and identify what it takes.